drewpendergrass/CHEEREIO/docs/index.rst

 #. **Easy to link observations**: Object-oriented observation operator implementation allows the user to rapidly add new kinds of data with minimal programming required.
 #. **Quick to run**: Wall runtime should be no more than 2x longer than vanilla GEOS-Chem (4D-Var limit) assuming resources are available.

-This manual assumes that you are familiar with the basics of setting up and running the GEOS-Chem chemical transport model, and in particular that your computing environment has the appropriate modules loaded to compile and run GEOS-Chem.
-Beyond this requirement, CHEEREIO currently requires the SLURM resource manager to manage an ensemble of GEOS-Chem runs.
+This manual assumes that you are familiar with the basics of setting up and running the GEOS-Chem chemical transport model.
 For more information, please see the `GEOS-Chem Wiki <http://wiki.seas.harvard.edu/geos-chem/index.php/Main_Page>`__.

 .. toctree::
    :maxdepth: 3